 Be kind to yourself

-These feelings are painful and confusing, and it can be frustrating that you don’t feel like your normal self.
-Remember to have compassion for yourself, just as you would for a close friend who was going through the same emotions.
+These feelings are painful and confusing, and it can be frustrating that you don’t feel like your usual self.
+Remember to have compassion for yourself, just as you would for a close friend going through the same emotions.

-You may lose your appetite or have a hard time sleeping, but feel compelled to keep up with the busy day’s to-dos.
-Take care of yourself as you would another living being by setting aside time to rest and making sure you are eating nutritious food.
+You may lose your appetite or have a hard time sleeping but feel compelled to keep up with the busy day’s to-dos.
+Take care of yourself as you would another living being by setting aside time to rest and ensuring you eat nutritious food.

 Take a walk

 Something as simple as getting outside, getting your blood flowing, and breathing fresh air can help alleviate some of the sorrow.
-Rather than staying on the couch or in bed, stuck in your emotions, walking can help you process through them.
+Rather than staying on the couch or in bed stuck in your emotions, walking can help you process them.

 Spend time with loved ones

-Without company, the absence of a pet can be that much more noticeable and painful.
-Spend time with friends and family who can help you through the grieving process, whether that involves talking about fond memories of your pet, or partaking in fun activities that can help lighten your spirit.
+Without company, a pet’s absence can be much more noticeable and painful.
+Spend time with friends and family who can help you through the grieving process, whether talking about fond memories of your pet or partaking in fun activities that can help lighten your spirit.